raspberrypilearning/guess-the-flag/en/step_6.md

 --- /task ---

 --- task ---
+Add your `clone flags`{:class="blockmoreblocks"} block to the end of the code that happens when the green flag is clicked.
+--- /task ---

+--- task ---
 Run your code by pressing the green flag.
 You will notice that the different flags do appear, but they go off the end of the stage.

 ![Flags go off the screen](images/flags-off-the-screen.png)